Hawaii's Classics are Calling

 For many families, their connection with Hawaii started with parents or grandparents going to one of half dozen spots on the islands.
 The famous Kona Village (rumored to be returning soon), Mauna Kea Beach Hotel, Sheraton Maui Resort & Spa, and Kauai as well as Napili Kai and the Kahala are amongst the most popular.
 Here’s how they earned their current status as Hawaiian classics:

 For those who loved the Kona Village, they say The Napili Kai Resort is the next best thing.
 Although it is on an entirely separate island, the casual, easy breezy vibe is much like the beloved and currently shuttered village.
-It’s also run by Canadians, which seems to be reflected in the amiable and gracious staff.
+It was also founded by Canadians, which seems to be reflected in the amiable and gracious staff.

 Situated in the best spot on Maui’s Kaanapali Beach, the Sheraton Maui Resort & Spa has been welcoming guests since 1963.
 And, drum roll, it has just undergone a complete renovation of rooms and public spaces.
 Situated just above the famous Pu’u Keka’a, or Black Rock, the property celebrates its rich history every night as the sun sets with a ceremonial torch lighting and cliff diving.